Random Game

 In practice, most people guess round numbers.
 They cluster around multiples of 10 and especially around 50.
 If you've ever played this game in a group, you've seen three people all guess numbers in the 40-60 range while the extremes go uncovered.
 The solver exploits this by always targeting the largest open gap, which tends to be far from the popular guesses.

 I originally built this for a specific situation: a recurring office game where the prize was picking the lunch restaurant.
 I kept losing because I was guessing "intuitively" and competing with other people's intuitions for the same part of the number line.
 After switching to this strategy I won noticeably more often.
-The tool paid for itself in burrito selections.

 Implementation

 The UI has three input fields (min, max, latest guess) and a "GO" button.
 The recommended guess displays below.
 It's vanilla JavaScript and HTML, no dependencies.
 The entire logic is about 20 lines of code.
-Sometimes the right answer to a problem really is that short.